talking-robotics/talking-robotics.github.io/index.md

 18th June 2021\
 **Jauwaria Nasir**
-"What if Social Robots look for Productive Engagement? - Automated assessment of goal-centric engagement in learning applications</mark>" [details](./session_details/jauwairia.html)
+"What if Social Robots look for Productive Engagement? - Automated assessment of goal-centric engagement in learning applications" [details](./session_details/jauwairia.html)

 28th May 2021\
 **Prashan Madumal**